 Two famous examples of his work are ‘The Pride of Dijon’ (1879), an iconic depiction of romance, and ‘The Votive Offering' (1875).

 Hennessy went on to co-found the ‘Artists’ Fund Society in New York City.’
 The society assisted members and their families in cases of illness, old age, and death and even assisted non-members in cases of great distress.

-He became an honorary member of the ‘American Society of Painters in Watercolours’ soon after, partly based on the credit his philanthropy brought him.
+He became an honorary member of the ‘American Society of Painters in Watercolours’ soon after.

-William and his wife Charlotte upped sticks and moved to London in 1870, joining a large expatriate community there, and he became a welcome member of the ‘Royal Institute of Oil Painters’ in 1902.
+William and his wife Charlotte eventually moved to London in 1870, joining a large expatriate community there, and he became a welcome member of the ‘Royal Institute of Oil Painters’ in 1902.